Brandneues

 Infrastructure:

 There are only two small hut villages in the vicinity of the national park, which do not offer accommodation.
 The park office is located directly on the RN3b, where you pay entrance fees and organise cooks and guides.
 From here it is a 6 km walk to the park entrance.
 The path is not difficult but leads through a kind of savannah between rice fields, where it is extremely hot and walking is therefore very, very strenuous.
 Once you have reached the park entrance and the shady forest, it is still several kilometres to Camp Mantella (Camp 1) and several hours of extremely strenuous walking to Camp 2 (Camp Marojejya), which is much higher up.
 The last kilometre of the ascent alone covers 450 metres in altitude.
-The highest camp 3 (Camp Simpona) cannot be reached by most travellers in one day, although it is “only” a few kilometres to the camp below.
-However, the trails are narrow, steep and impassable, very slippery in the rain and several streams have to be crossed.
-Sometimes you even have to cross steep rock slabs secured with ropes.
-In combination with the climate, which is extreme for Europeans, every kilometre becomes a sporting feat and only with a tenacious will can you make it all the way to the top.
-However, the breathtaking view and the campground in the middle of the rainforest compensate for every effort, leeches and countless mosquito bites.

 Caution: The official kilometre information on the signs on site is a good 20 years old and no longer up to date.
-Since every year new paths have to be found around fallen trees, the path from the park office to Camp Marojejya is currently almost 20 (!) instead of the 11.9 km indicated (as of 2022).
-The three camps are each equipped with covered cooking and eating areas, running water and basic sanitary facilities.
-There is no electricity.
-In 2022, Camp Mantella and Camp Marojejya were equipped with brand new huts with tin roofs and concrete foundations by Lemur Conservation Foundation.
-Alternatively, tents that you bring yourself can be pitched.
-Drinks, food and camping equipment must be brought from Sambava.
-Porters from the villages can be organised at the park office, who will transport any luggage up to the desired camp and back down again at breathtaking speed for a small fee.
+Since every year new paths have to be found around fallen trees, the path from the park office to Camp Marojejya is currently almost 20 km (!) instead of the 11.9 km indicated (as of 2025).

 Flora and Fauna:

-For reptile lovers, Marojejy is a true paradise.
-There are over 150 species of amphibians and reptiles here.
-Around Camp Mantella, Mantella nigricans and Mantella laevigata can be found in large numbers.
-Smaller chameleons like Calumma cf. radamanus, Calumma marojezense and Brookesia griveaudi are native around the camp.
-If you make it further up to Camp Simpona, you can spot the fascinating terrestrial chameleons Brookesia betschi with its long bony projections above the eyes and the pretty Calumma guillaumeti.
-The small Calumma uetzi, which was only described for the first time in 2018, can be found sleeping in the dense branches at night if you are lucky.
-There are also several species of tiny chameleons, all of which are among the smallest amniotes on earth: Brookesia karchei and Brookesia tedi, also just described in 2019, can be found in Marojejy.
+Marojejy is a true paradise for reptile lovers and herpers.
+There are over 150 species of amphibians and reptiles here, including numerous species that have only just been described and even some that are still unknown.
+Mantella nigricans and Mantella laevigata can be found in large numbers around Camp Mantella.
+Smaller chameleons such as Calumma uetzi, Calumma marojezense and Brookesia griveaudi are native to the area around the camp.
+Those who make it further up to Camp Simpona can discover the fascinating Brookesia betschi chameleons with their long bone protrusions above their eyes and the pretty Calumma guillaumeti.
+There are also several species of tiny chameleons in Marojejy, all of which are among the smallest on earth: Brookesia karchei and Brookesia tedi, only described in 2019.
+If you search the foliage on the ground for a long time in a specific, very small area, you may even catch a glimpse of the colourful Brookesia vadoni, covered with many skin appendages – a real rarity.

-Marojejy is also the Mecca of the leaf-tailed gecko.
-Not only the giant among the leaf-tailed geckos, Uroplatus giganteus, has its home here.
+Marojejy is also a mecca for leaf-tailed geckos.
+Not only the giant among leaf-tailed geckos, Uroplatus giganteus, has its home here.
 Further up the mountain live the species Uroplatus fangorn, Uroplatus finaritra and Uroplatus fivehy, which were only described in 2019 and 2020.
-In the wild ginger directly at the waterfall near Camp Marojejya, on the other hand, you can already find the perfectly camouflaged Uroplatus lineatus.
-If you search the foliage on the ground for a long time and in a specific, very small area, you might even catch sight of the hitherto rarely photographed, colourful Brookesia vadoni with many skin appendages – a real rarity.
+In the wild ginger directly at the waterfall near Camp Marojejya, on the other hand, you can find the perfectly camouflaged Uroplatus lineatus.